The interactive lecture (bring laptops!) is: M W 3:30 - 4:45

 Note that the CS Department also has a Code of Conduct of reasonable behavior we will all expect of each other.

-We make an effort to avoid having tests on religious holidays, but if we neglect to take one into account, please let us know.
+We make an effort to avoid having group presentations on religious holidays, but if we neglect to take one into account, please let us know.
 If you miss class because of a religious holiday, jury duty, UIC sports team event or verified sickness (we may contact your doctor) then please send the instructors a private post on Piazza and be sure to select the missing_class folder for your post.
-You will be given the opportunity to take a make-up exam only in cases of medical or personal emergencies, which must be verified.
 Doctor's notes must include their contact information.
 If such an emergency occurs, post a private message into the Piazza instructor's group as soon as possible.
 In the case of a medical emergency, if your doctor is unable to verify your visit without a signed HIPAA authorization form, you will need to complete a HIPAA authorization for release of health information form in order for me to verify that you were seen by the doctor on the date in question.
+We will consider the extent of excused absences when assigning grades at the end of the semester.

 Refer as needed to the UIC campus disability services policy which applies to students in this class.
-If you have special circumstances described in a letter of accommodation (LOA) from the UIC Disability office, post a message on Piazza to the Instructors, selecting the Letter_of_Accommodation folder, and we can confer with you about how to proceed.
-Remind your instructor before each exam of any accommodations needed.
+If you have special circumstances described in a letter of accommodation (LOA) from the UIC Disability office, post a private message to the Instructors on Piazza, selecting the Letter_of_Accommodation folder, and we can confer with you about how to proceed.

 All critical announcements, changes to assignments, etc. will be announced through Piazza.
 We're assuming you will check your UIC email regularly.